robstolarz/exceptional-watchdog/README.md

 ### Watchdog cannot currently be stopped

+It would be reasonable to be able to stop the watchdog, at least for testing.
+Probably should happen for a v1.

 ## Using in production

 I'm not going to stop you.
 I don't know if I'd recommend it, this is more or less one afternoon's worth of work, but it does generally do what you'd expect.